- What are PFAS?

 No, you cannot boil PFAS out of water.

-PFAS have been found in some brands of bottled water.
-The FDA has not put enforceable limits in place yet, but the bottled water industry responded by requiring its members to test their bottled water products annually for PFAS, and to limit PFAS in bottled water to 5 parts per trillion (ppt) for any one PFAS or 10 ppt for more than one PFAS.
-These limits are lower than the Washington State SALs and should protect human health.
+The FDA has no enforceable standards for PFAS in bottled water.
+The International Bottled Water Association (IBWA) states that it requires its members to test their bottled water products annually for PFAS, and to limit PFAS in bottled water to 5 parts per trillion (ppt) for any one PFAS or 10 ppt for more than one PFAS.
+These limits would meet the Washington State SALs but might not prevent sale of bottled water that exceeds new EPA health advisory levels for PFOA and PFOS.

 - Can I bathe if there are PFAS in my tap water?

 Yes.
-Showering or bathing are not a significant source of PFAS exposure.
+PFAS don’t get through the skin very well, so showering or bathing are not a significant source of PFAS exposure.
 If you are still concerned, you can reduce exposure by:

 - Can I wash my dishes and do laundry if there are PFAS in my tap water?